desmondnmisty-bit/LeaderBoard/README.md

-# Generic Leaderboard MVP - Railway.io Template
+# 4 The Win Leaderboard MVP - Railway.io Template

 A real-time leaderboard application built with Express, Socket.io, Redis, and Next.js.
 Designed for easy deployment on Railway.io with automatic Redis provisioning.